-15. Ekonomidis is Spork's brother-in-law.
-He was Vice-President, Corporate Development, for SCMI.
-Ekonomidis was responsible for marketing the Sextant Canadian Fund and had significant and direct involvement in investor relationships for all of the Sextant Funds.

-16. Levack held the Chartered Financial Analyst designation at all material times and was SCMI's Chief Compliance Officer.
+- 15. Ekonomidis is Spork's brother-in-law.
+He was Vice-President, Corporate Development, for SCMI and registered under the Act as a salesperson with SCMI.
+Ekonomidis was responsible for marketing the Sextant Canadian Fund and had significant and direct involvement in investor relationships for all of the Sextant Funds. - 16.
+Levack held the Chartered Financial Analyst designation at all material times and was SCMI's Chief Compliance Officer.
 Levack was registered under the Act as an Officer (Advising, Non-Trading) and Chief Compliance Officer in the categories of limited market dealer, investment counsel and portfolio manager with SCMI from February 1, 2006, until June 5, 2008.
-On June 5, 2008, Levack's registration was modified to Officer (Advising and Trading), Chief Compliance Officer and Designated Compliance Officer.

-17. N. Spork was approved under the Act as Officer and Director (Non-Advising, Non-Trading) and Ultimate Responsible Person in the categories of limited market dealer, investment counsel and portfolio manager with SCMI on July 7, 2008.
+On June 5, 2008, Levack's registration was modified to Officer (Advising and Trading), Chief Compliance Officer and Designated Compliance Officer. - 17.
+N. Spork was approved under the Act as Officer and Director (Non-Advising, Non-Trading) and Ultimate Responsible Person in the categories of limited market dealer, investment counsel and portfolio manager with SCMI on July 7, 2008.